Liu-Tianchi/MFA-TDNN/README.md

-# MFA: TDNN with Multi-Scale Frequency-Channel Attention for Text-Independent Speaker Verification with Short Utterances
+# (MFA-TDNN) MFA: TDNN with Multi-Scale Frequency-Channel Attention for Text-Independent Speaker Verification with Short Utterances

 # Note:
 Due to restrictions imposed by our affiliations, we are unable to share the complete system and pre-trained models.
 We appreciate everyone's support and attention towards this work.
 As a result, we have decided to share the model script and training configuration in the hope that it will be helpful for the research community.
 Important: for academic research purposes only.